Using this feature, you will be able to manage a load balanced environment.

 It means that the load of all your users will be distributed between your servers.
 The workload will be shared between all the servers of your farm.

 Load Balancing enables to use an unlimited number of servers with load balancing, and is available with the Enterprise edition (one valid license per server).
 This very powerful and advanced capability is to be used when a large number of users/servers has to be deployed.

 Warning : Load Balancing is not compatible with the Gateway Feature (allowing you to assign servers to users/groups, see this documentation for more information.)

 Usually we recommend using one server for 50 concurrent users.
 For standard commercial application written in VB, C, C++, Delphi or Uniface you can go up to 100 concurrent users especially if you decide to use XP 64-bit which, according to our experience, tops most operating systems delivered by Microsoft.
 XP or Windows 7 are much more stable operating systems.
 For W7, we recommend to use the 64-bit version.

-There are two ways to connect to a Load Balanced cluster:
+There are three ways to connect to a Load Balanced cluster:

 The main window displays a lot of data and allows you to configure Load Balancing.